roaminro/koinos-sdk-as-examples/README.md

 - a `Calculator.boilerplate.ts` file in the folder `calculator/assembly/`

 ## Generate AssemblyScript proto files
-To generate the proto files you will need to first install `protoc` on your machine https://github.com/protocolbuffers/protobuf/releases

 ```sh
 # example for the calculator contract
 node cli.js generate-proto-files calculator